 Porthole Covers

 The first two pictures below are the same porthole cover with a light background and a dark background.
 They are crocheted from mercerised cotton in rainbow colours.
 The next four are various incarnations of the original idea, which was to make something for the portholes that looked a bit like stained glass but without the expense!
 Perhaps these porthole covers ought to be called Suncatchers for Portholes?
 The last one is mesh with various pieces of coloured glass-like plastic beads.
-The one on the bottom is supposed to give you an idea of what one might look like in your porthole!
+The one on the bottom gives you an idea of what one might look like in your porthole!

 If you click on an image, it will enlarge and you get a better idea of what it looks like with the sun shining through it.
 At least, that's the plan...
 The Purple & Blue one is now in its new home!
 See HOME page for a photo...